-While the idea behind breast cancer awareness month (October 2018) is to support and remember those who have battled, or been affected by the devastating disease, the sentiment often gets buried beneath an avalanche of pink ribbons.
+While the idea behind breast cancer awareness month (October 2020) is to support and remember those who have battled, or been affected by the devastating disease, the sentiment often gets buried beneath an avalanche of pink ribbons.

 We get so caught up in mindlessly ‘spreading awareness’ – wearing pink or retweeting the same breast cancer meme for the millionth time – that we don’t stop and think about what any of it means.
-We don’t think about the lives of the 266,120 women who will be diagnosed with breast cancer this year – or how any of us – or our loved ones – could be one of them.
+We don’t think about the lives of the 325,010 women who will be diagnosed with breast cancer this year – or how any of us – or our loved ones – could be one of them.

-This year, instead of passive breast cancer awareness, take action in October.
-Assess your risk for the disease.
-Schedule a screening mammogram at Bergen Imaging Center.
-Participate in a breast cancer walk to raise money for research, and lower your own risk (through exercise) at the same time.
+- Participate in a (virtual) breast cancer walk to raise money for research, and lower your own risk (through exercise) at the same time.

 - Join a local NJ Breast Cancer support group.